How to Set Up a Trust for Your Family

 A trust needs to have assets, or else it’s meaningless.
 How you fund your trust depends on what you are transferring.
 If you are setting up a trust fund — meaning you intend to transfer money to a beneficiary, then you need to set up a bank or investment account that is registered into the trust’s name.

 Because trusts hold assets for you, you have to actually transfer what is listed in your trust agreement to the trust itself.
 For example, if you want your home to be included in your trust, you need to file a new deed that lists the trustee and name of the trust as the owner.
 Vehicles and other property that require a deed can be transferred in the same way.
 If property doesn’t have a title, such as heirloom jewelry, then describe it in detail and note that it is part of the trust.
-Again, your Trust Point team, or an estate attorney, will help you identify and transfer your assets accordingly.
+Again, the Trust Point team, or an estate attorney, will help you identify and transfer your assets accordingly.

 6. Review and Manage